BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 Note: ttyACM0 is the serial port name that teensy is connected to.

-Tip: to see what port that you are running on, plug a Teensy in your device first, and run the following:
+Tip: To see what port that you are running on, plug a Teensy in your device first, and run the following:

 ```
 ls -1 /dev > dev.txt